AzizBenAli/Chatbot-with-additional-Knowledge-and-Data-Exploration-features/README.md

 -Python was employed for the backend logic, leveraging its versatility and extensive libraries.
 -Streamlit was utilized for creating the user-friendly interface, ensuring an interactive and seamless experience.
 -Langchain was utilized for developing prompts and agents, enhancing the AI Assistant's functionality.

+### Contributions
+Contributions to enhance features or add new capabilities are welcome!
+Fork the repository, make your changes, and submit a pull request.

+### Contact Information
+For inquiries or feedback, reach out to [benaliazizaba000@gmail.com]